Much of the current AGI dialogue takes place under the umbrella of an unquestioned anthropocentric perspective. We can often take for granted that:

 It follows that:

-Humanity should do its best not to perish, and especially to not let all known life come to an end (through nuclear war, or an unworthy successor AGI).
+Humanity should do its best not to perish, and especially not let all known life come to an end (through nuclear war, or an unworthy successor AGI).

-Humanity should do it’s best to ensure the survival and flourishing of humanity – including technological enhancements and mind uploading.
+Humanity should do its best to ensure the survival and flourishing of humanity, including technological enhancements and mind uploading.

 Humanity should encourage the continued blooming of potentia, mostly through artificial general intelligence, but possibly through biotech and neurotics.